ramgorthi04/gist/code_hints.md

     # Filter by inactivity
     inactive_df = df[df['time_since_last_purchase'] >= inactivity_days]
     if len(inactive_df) == 0:
-        # If no one meets inactivity, just use all customers to avoid empty output
         print("No customers found after inactivity filter, using all customers.") inactive_df = df.copy()